-- TIP SHEET: Mental Health Basics Click here to see the KIT Tip Sheet developed to help educators and staff identify potential mental health challenges. - ARTICLE: Strategies to Support Students & Staff During COVID-19 Click here to read about strategies implemented to support students and staff. - VIDEO: Connecting and Redirecting Through Stressful Times Sometimes, things don't go the way we want them to.
+- TIP SHEET: Mental Health Basics Click here to see the KIT Tip Sheet developed to help educators and staff identify potential mental health challenges. - VIDEO: Connecting and Redirecting Through Stressful Times Sometimes, things don't go the way we want them to.
 But how can we steer a stressful situation to achieve the outcome we want?
 KIT often practices "Connect, Reflect, and Redirect" when faced with challenging behavior.
 Watch this "play-by-play" video as Heather connects, reflects, and redirects her son, Myles.
-Click here to watch a clever, play-by-play video.
+Click here to watch a clever play-by-play video.

 The following table offers ideas for ways in which your students, educators, and community can take action for inclusion.
-Please adapt as needed to meet COVID safety protocols in your school.

 Idea Title Brief Description Guest Speakers Invite a guest speaker to your school to share with students the importance of inclusion and kindness.
 This could be done in an assembly format or in small groups.
 Volunteer with Local Organizations Have students volunteer with organizations that support people in your community, then provide an opportunity for students to reflect on and share their experiences volunteering with their classmates.
-Movie Showing There are many movies that focus on issues around differences, such as disability, race, gender identity, etc. Here are some suggested titles: Wonder The Mask You Live In Inside Out Have students watch the movie then have teachers lead a brief discussion about the video.
+Movie Showing There are many movies that focus on issues around differences, such as disability, race, gender identity, etc. Here are some suggested titles: Wonder The Mask You Live In Inside Out Have students watch the movie, then have teachers lead a brief discussion about the video.
 Buddy Bench Consider having students raise money to purchase or build a buddy bench to be used at your school or donated to another school in your community.
 The idea behind the buddy bench is that it's a place for students to sit if they're looking for someone to hang out with.
 Mix It Up Events Organize "Mix-It-Up" events at your school to encourage students to get to know students in other grades or classes that they may not usually spend time with.
-Here are some ideas to consider: Mix-It-Up lunches Mix-It-Up advisories/homeroom activities Create on Inclusive Club Participate in a national Mix-It-Up Day program Students can start their own inclusive Club at their school to most after Create an Inclusive Club Students can start their own Inclusive Club at their school to meet after school or during a free period during the day.
+Here are some ideas to consider: Mix-It-Up lunches Mix-It-Up advisories/homeroom activities Participate in a national Mix-It-Up Day program Create an Inclusive Club Students can start their own Inclusive Club at their school to meet after school or during a free period during the day.
 The clubs' objectives would be to assess how inclusive the school currently is and what actions would make their school more inclusive for ALL students.